 2-5.
 If the request is authorized, and in order to provide the requested analytics, the NWDAF may subscribe to OAM services to retrieve relevant information to proximity analytics.
 The NWDAF may collect MDT input data per individual UE from OAM.
 An example set of information to be provided to the NWDAF is defined in Table 6.27.1-1.

 6-7.
 For relative proximity information, if the request is authorized, and in order to provide the requested analytics, NWDAF may follow the UE Input Data Collection Procedure via the DCAF.
-DCAF may collect proximity data directly from the UE Application.
+DCAF may collect proximity related input data directly from the UE Application, and determine a list of UEs fulfilling certain proximity criterion.

-Editor's note: Whether and how DCAF can collect proximity data is FFS

 NOTE 1: The UE data collection procedure should be based on clause 6.2.8 of TS 23.288 [5].

 NOTE 2: Different Application IDs of the same DCAF or different DCAFs may be selected for different UEs, since each DCAF can only determine the proximity information for the UEs that have PDU session between UE and DCAF.